AlessandroMinali/rye/views/tutorial.md

     end
 This takes the string and writes it to our response object!

 Now we exit from the yield block and continue executing `:on`.
-In next line we reassign the env variables we stored earlier and since we found our route we set `@matched` to equal true and prevent further parsing.
+In next line we reassign the env variables we stored earlier and, since we found our route, we set `@matched` to equal true to prevent further parsing.
 Then we exit from the `:instance_eval(&@blk)` line!
 Phew!

 The only thing left is to wrap up the response so rack can send it to our visitor.
 Just as a refresher we are back here: